nazmifr/BFMtoURL/README.md

-# BFMTV player to brightcove URL converter (for youtube-dl)
+# BFMTV player to brightcove URL converter (for youtube-dl, VLC, mpv)

 The youtube-dl parser for BFMTV* is broken as of 01/2021, this is an implementation of *moimadmax* method as explained in his [comment](https://github.com/ytdl-org/youtube-dl/issues/18595#issuecomment-449752824) that works for single item and batch download.

+You can now eaisily watch your favorite BFMTV* replay programs in VLC or download them to view them while offline (during a plane travel for instance)

 \*Works for their whole network: [BFMTV](https://bfmtv.com), [BFM Business](https://bfmtv.com/economie), [RMC](https://rmc.bfmtv.com/), [RMC Sport](https://rmcsport.bfmtv.com/), [RMC Découverte](https://rmcdecouverte.bfmtv.com/), [RMC Story](https://rmcstory.bfmtv.com/), [BFM Régions](https://www.bfmtv.com/regions/), [BFM Bourse](https://www.tradingsat.com/)